mike-solomon/zapier-platform-app-wanikani/README.md

 ### Deploying / Publishing

 - Right now, only I can deploy / publish this app.
-If you want to make a change, please submit a pull request and, if approved, I'll coordinate rolling it out.
+If you want to make a change, please submit a pull request and, if approved, I'll coordinate rolling it out and I'll update the [CHANGELOG.md](CHANGELOG.md) accordingly
-- Whenever a change is going to be pushed out make sure to update the [CHANGELOG.md](CHANGELOG.md) to record what is changing (and make sure to enter the version based on the guidance below).

 ## Versioning